Taste of cherished fish eludes many Bangladeshis

 Instead of addressing concerns that the uncontrolled smuggling may lead to a day not too far in the future when hilsha will be completely out of reach for Bangladeshis, the government is instead trying to increase production.

-"Around 11,000 fishermen in seven districts of the hilsha zone spanning 7,000 square kilometers have already been provided alternative source of income during the breeding season."
+"Around 11,000 fishermen in seven districts of the hilsha zone spanning 7,000 square kilometres have already been provided alternative source of income during the breeding season."

 As part of the government's efforts, Jahid said they have banned catching, hoarding, transporting and marketing of hilsha from October 6 to 16, when most of the fish lay eggs.